espruino/EspruinoDocs/boards/ESP32.md

 button, that you press when you are running the flash utility.

 For example, the [PyCom boards](https://www.pycom.io/) with the ESP32 microcontroller you need to:
- 1. Connect the ESP32 board to your PC using the USB cable.
+ 1. connect the ESP32 board to your PC using the USB cable.
  2. hold pin G23 to GND;
  3. run the following command; and then
  4. press the reset button.